Stephen F Austin State University (Home Economics)

 Instruction in Math is focused on learning and memorizing math facts then building upon these facts; understanding how multiple groups of the same number (6 groups of 4) can be summed up in minimal time (24, multiplication versus adding); understanding subtraction and division can be determined quickly if one understands its counterparts addition and multiplication.
 Kinetic activities, such as color coding not only adds some interest to exercises but makes it possible for struggling students to follow along and manipulate the equations.
 Creating working 2D & 3D examples would help to further clarify the next level of math skills/standards as students progress through each grade level.

 Addressing dyslexic student's reading difficult I refer back to the Scottish Rite & Neuhaus methods of repartition and use the Davis clay activity to reinforce the memory of letter sounds and vocabulary building as well.
 I personally saw a 20 point gain in students spelling after implementing the clay activity.
 I enjoy teaching; I have taught pre-k through sixth grade; math as well as reading/writing.
-I've worked with
+I've worked with dyslexic students ranging from kindergarten through twelfth grade.
+I prefer working with students 2nd - 5th grade.

 In most cases, tutors gain approval in a subject by passing a proficiency exam.
 For some subject areas, like music and art, tutors submit written requests to demonstrate their proficiency to potential students.
 If a tutor is interested but not yet approved in a subject, the subject will appear in non-bold font.
 Tutors need to be approved in a subject prior to beginning lessons.